TrueBlocks/trueblocks-core/docs/content/data-model/admin.md

 <!-- markdownlint-disable MD033 MD036 MD041 -->
 The `key` field is for keys of various types.
 It is primarily for internal use only.

-The following commands produce and manage `Keys`:
+The following commands produce and manage keys:

 - [chifra config](/docs/chifra/admin/#chifra-config)

-Key data is made of the following data fields:
+Key data is made of the following fields:

 | Field    | Description                  | Type   |
 | -------- | ---------------------------- | ------ |